patrickmineault/codebook/docs/cka.md

 E       assert 0.9999999999999994 == 1.0
 ```

-Here we've run into one of the tricky bits about writing numerical code - numerical instability.
+Here we've run into one of the tricky bits about writing numerical code: numerical instability.
 1.0 is very close to 0.9999999999999994, but it's not exactly equal.
 We can replace our test with a more lenient one.
 Numpy's `np.testing.assert_allclose` can test that two arrays are close enough to each other entry-wise:

 ```python
 def test_identity_lenient():